btc-vision/opnet-order-book/docs/CoreConceptProposal.md

       other users from buying tokens.
     - More security measures are in place to prevent malicious actors from reserving all the liquidity and preventing other users from buying tokens.
+    - Reservations prioritize people removing liquidity first, then, people in the priority queue, then, people in the FIFO queue and then, lastly, the initial "dev-liquidity".

+7. **Swap**
+    - The swap process fulfill reservations and swap Bitcoin for tokens.
+It checks that the user swapping have sent the right amount of Bitcoin to the right address provided during the reservation process.
+It allows for partial swap at the cost of a timeout if not at least 90% of the reserved tokens are swapped.

 ---